 The following are the planned multimedia system architectures.
 These architectures shall be managed via Ford End-Of-Line diagnostic configuration.

+The actual order of A2B Slots being sent on the A2B bus shall be contained in the Sigma Studio’s “.dspproj” file created for each architecture.